-While Five Palm Jumeirah might be on your radar for raucous pool parties and picture-perfect sunsets at Penthouse, it’s Italian restaurant is a brilliant choice for Southern Italian fare.
+While Five Palm Jumeirah might be on your radar for its pool parties and picture-perfect sunsets at The Penthouse, it’s Italian restaurant is a brilliant choice for Southern Italian fare.
 While the bright, airy interiors that look out onto the pool might not transport you to the Amalfi coast, the classic dishes of pasta, seafood, grilled and roasted meats, sharing platters, and assorted pastries and desserts certainly will.
 There’s also a second, more casual outpost, Trattoria by Cinque, at Five Jumeirah Village.

 Cinque, Five Palm Jumeirah, daily 12.30pm to 3.30pm, 7pm to 11.30pm.
 Tel (04) 455 9989. fivehotelsandresorts.com

 Pipped as the region’s first female-led restaurant, Fi’lia is SLS Dubai’s stunning Italian restaurant, complete with Burj-facing terrace.
 The contemporary-meets-casual decor features rattan furniture and copper hardware to create a welcoming feminine space.
 The menu is split into three – nonna (grandmother), mamma (mother) and filia (daughter) – and features recipes passed down through generations.
 Expect fresh ingredients from the firewood oven and grill, handmade breads and pasta, overlooking Dubai from 70 floors high.